fiskl-accounting/help-docs/docs/Integrations/Payment-Gateways/gocardless-integration.md

 Your customer only needs to authorize the first payment.
 Subsequent invoices will be paid automatically under the same mandate.

 ### When do I receive my payment?
 GoCardless typically pays out funds to your bank account two working days after collection from your customer.
-You can see your estimated payout in your GoCardless dashboard which you can link to directly from the payment in Fiskl.
+You can see your estimated pay-out in your GoCardless dashboard which you can link to directly from the payment in Fiskl.

 ### Can I collect payments in different currencies?
 Yes, GoCardless supports multiple currencies including GBP, EUR, USD, SEK, DKK, AUD, NZD, and CAD.

 ### What are the fees?
 Fiskl does not add additional charges to any payments.
-Please see [GoCardless Pricing](https://gocardless.com/pricing/).
+Please see [GoCardless pricing](https://gocardless.com/pricing/).

 :::info[tip]
-Use the [GoCardless Calculator](https://gocardless.com/pricing/) to understand the fee structure.
+Use the [GoCardless calculator](https://gocardless.com/pricing/) to understand the fee structure.
 Pay attention to invoices over $2000 as an additional fee is added.
 :::

-For more detailed information, visit the [GoCardless International Payments](https://gocardless.com/international-payments) page.
+For more detailed information, visit the [GoCardless international payments](https://gocardless.com/international-payments) page.

 Remember: Keeping your GoCardless connection up-to-date ensures smooth payment collection and accurate financial data in Fiskl.